MARQUIS McCLURE, v. MONTGOMERY COUNTY PLANNING BOARD OF THE MARYLAND-NATIONAL CAPITAL PARK AND PLANNING COMMISSION.

 FACTUAL AND PROCEDURAL BACKGROUND

 In March 2000, Mr. McClure entered into a contract of sale for a vacant recorded lot in the Fairhill subdivision development (“Fairhill“) in Laytonsville, Maryland.
-The Fairhill Partners Limited Partnership (the “Fairhill Partners“), which is a venture arm of
+The Fairhill Partners Limited Partnership (the “Fairhill Partners“), which is a venture arm of the Bozzuto Group (“Bozzuto“), was the developer of the Fairhill subdivision and was selling the lots.
+Fairhill Partners and Mr. McClure contracted for the purchase of Lot 7, a 5.21-acre parcel of land within the subdivision.

 Fairhill‘s intersection with Montgomery County‘s forest conservation laws dates back to 1992.
 The Fairhill subdivision was originally approved by the Planning Board in 1980 and Preliminary Plan 1-74019R was recorded at Plat 13190 in the land records of Montgomery County.
-This plan created 19 outlots and 27 lots, which included Lot 7.2 The Planning Board approved Preliminary Plan 1-90057 in 1990, which would have converted four of the subdivision‘s outlots to lots.
-That plan expired, however, becausе the lots were
+This plan created 19 outlots and 27 lots, which included Lot 7.2 The Planning Board approved

 In the intervening years between the approval of Preliminary Plan 1-90057 and Bozzuto‘s initial discussions with MNCPPC regarding its potential development of Fairhill, the Montgomery County Forest Conservation Law (“MCFCL“),

 Mr. McClure and Fairhill Partners settled on Lot 7 in May 2000.
-The deed Mr. McClure received itself contained no specific reference to the FCE—only a generic
+The deed Mr. McClure received itself contained no specific reference to the FCE—only a generic clause stating the deed was subject to easements of record.3 Further, in his testimony before the Planning Board, Mr. McClure stated that no title insurance documents related to the settlement of the property contained any mention of the FCE.

 The contract of sale, however, contained clear references to the FCE.
 Mr. McClure acknowledged the existence of the FCE as demonstrated by his signature.
-The contract also included a map demonstrating the FCE‘s location on the lot.
+The contract

 After closing on his property in 2000, Mr. McClure did what many Marylanders do with land and constructed a house.
 He also built a deck, mowed his lawn, and even grazed horses.
 Seeking to fully embrace an agrarian lifestyle, in May 2005, he sought to build a barn and a fence and received permits to that effect.
 During this period of construction, he learned of the specific boundaries of the FCE.
 It was also during this period that MNCPPC had received a complaint regarding unauthorized clearing and grading activity in the FCE.

 Mr. McClure and officials from the MNCPPC held several meetings over the course of the next year regarding the activities on his property and the FCE.
-In January 2009, the MNCPPC responded to a complaint regarding vehicles and trailers parked in the FCE boundaries.
-A notiсe of violation was issued by MNCPPC on January 7, 2009, to which Mr. McClure never responded.
+In January 2009, the MNCPPC responded to a complaint regarding vehicles and trailers parked in the FCE bоundaries.
+A notice of violation was issued by MNCPPC on January 7, 2009, to which Mr. McClure never responded.
 He was issued a civil citation on February 24, 2009.
 He never paid the citation nor took remedial action.

-More than two years later, on April 10, 2012, the Planning Board issued an opinion аnd order in which it found Mr. McClure responsible for four of the five asserted violations of the FCE.
+More than two years later, on April 10, 2012, the Planning Board issued аn opinion and order in which it found Mr. McClure responsible for four of the five asserted violations of the FCE.
 It imposed a $102,378.80 civil penalty and mandated Mr. McClure take corrective actions, specifically: tree planting on and off-site; limited amendment of the preliminary plan and recordation of a new plat reflecting the FCE; installations of posts and signage making clear the easement‘s boundaries; submission to a land survey identifying impervious surfaces within the FCE; and removal of said impervious surfaces within the FCE.

 Mr. McClure sought judicial review from the circuit court of the Planning Board‘s decision on May 9, 2012.
 Mr. McClure attacked the Planning Board‘s decision on several grounds.
-He argued the Planning Board lacked the jurisdictiоn and authority to administratively enforce the FCE.
+He argued the Planning Board laсked the jurisdiction and authority to administratively enforce the FCE.
 He further contended the FCE was not effective because it was not recorded by reference to his plat number in the County land records.
 Additionally, he averred the Agreement was not indexed according to his lot‘s parcel identifier, making the FCE invalid pursuant to

 On August 1, 2013, Mr. McClure timely noted his appeal to this Court.